flutter/packages/CONTRIBUTING.md

 ### Releasing

-If you are a team member landing a PR, or just want to know what the release process is for packages changes, see [the release documentation](https://github.com/flutter/flutter/wiki/Releasing-a-Plugin-or-Package).
+If you are a team member landing a PR, or just want to know what the release process is for package changes, see [the release documentation](https://github.com/flutter/flutter/wiki/Releasing-a-Plugin-or-Package).